Ensitrelvir: Legal status

 Ensitrelvir was approved for emergency use in Japan in November 2022, before gaining full approval in March 2024.
 It was approved in Singapore in November 2023.

 In April 2023, ensitrelvir was given a "Fast Track" designation from the US Food and Drug Administration.
+In September 2025, the FDA accepted a New Drug Application from the manufacturer for ensitrelvir as post-exposure prophylaxis (PEP) for COVID-19, and was approved on 29 May 2026.

 Names

 Ensitrelvir is the international nonproprietary name (INN).